kamilchm/go2nix/README.md

     **Note:** You can also arrange a `default.nix` so that it can be used by `nixpkgs` and `nix-shell` but this is not covered here.

+### Example Leaps

+Some projects are built using `go get github.com/jeffail/leaps/cmd/...` and for these you need to identify the `src` directory to run `go2nix save` from.
+So here is another example:

+1. nix-shell -p go2nix git go
+2. cd `mktemp -d`
+3. export GOPATH=`pwd`
+4. go get github.com/jeffail/leaps/cmd/...
+5. cd src/github.com/jeffail/leaps/cmd/leaps
+6. go2nix save

+**Note:** The resulting `default.nix` and `deps.nix` are created in the directory you are currently in.

 ## For Gophers - reproducible development and build environments

 ```